 We meet Sundays at 5 pm, for stories, music, food, Communion, community, and whatever else you show up with.

-In June and July, we’re at the Laugh Out Loud Theater (3851 N Lincoln).
+Through at least September 2019, we’re at the Laugh Out Loud Theater (3851 N Lincoln).
 There’s a free city lot across the street, good street parking, and it’s walking distance from the Irving Park Brown Line stop.
 There’s a beautiful little bar where we’re welcome to hang out until 7:30 after church.
 Soft drinks are on us; booze is on you.
 Kids are welcome and so is anyone else you want to bring with you.

 What to expect/know: You're welcome to come as you are.
 Fresh from the beach, and still wearing your bathing suit?
 A-ok!
 Is your kid prone to fussy outbursts?
 Us, too!
 In junior high and more interested in folding origami (or whatever) during worship?
 We've got a place for that!